BIAOXYZ/myNotes/programming_notes/computer_science_topics/Database/Other_concrete_Databases.md

 malbrain/database https://github.com/malbrain/database  【主要原因是这老哥的 Github 主页介绍里说自己是有 50 年基础设施编程经验的程序员：`I have 50 years of experience developing programming frameworks to efficiently solve problems.` —— 所以回头看看他写的数据库什么水平。】
 - > Key-Value/Document store database library with btree and ARTree indexing methods, SSN-MVCC concurrency

+Hyrise is a research in-memory database. https://github.com/hyrise/hyrise || https://hpi.de/plattner/projects/hyrise.html
+- > Hyrise is a research in-memory database system that has been developed [by HPI since 2009](https://www.vldb.org/pvldb/vol4/p105-grund.pdf) and has been entirely [rewritten in 2017](https://openproceedings.org/2019/conf/edbt/EDBT19_paper_152.pdf).
+Our goal is to provide a clean and flexible platform for research in the area of in-memory data management.
+Its architecture allows us, our students, and other researchers to conduct experiments around new data management concepts.
+To enable realistic experiments, Hyrise features comprehensive SQL support and performs powerful query plan optimizations.
+Well-known benchmarks, such as TPC-H or TPC-DS, can be executed with a single command and without any preparation.

+rqlite -- The lightweight, distributed relational database built on SQLite https://github.com/rqlite/rqlite || https://www.philipotoole.com/tag/rqlite/
+- > rqlite is an easy-to-use, lightweight, distributed relational database, which uses SQLite as its storage engine. rqlite is simple to deploy, operating it is very straightforward, and its clustering capabilities provide you with fault-tolerance and high-availability. rqlite is available for Linux, macOS, and Microsoft Windows.